maradanovic/3D-to-3D-XR-localisation/README.md

         python demo_registration.py

 Compile the server.
-Open the server folder with VSCode and compile it by pressing F7.
+Open the server folder in VSCode and compile it by pressing F7.

 Instructions

-The point cloud that serves as a reference should be put into the ar_localization folder and named "reference.ply".
+The point cloud that serves as a reference should be put into the ar_localization folder and named "reference_cloud_bin.ply".
 Before running the server, the descriptors for the reference must be prepared.
 Open the terminal in root and run:

         python prepare_reference.py